Innovation Without Inclusion Is Just Imitation

 Designing: Inclusion is necessary for some and awesome for everyone

 Inclusive design isn’t niche - it’s how we build products and systems that work for more people, more of the time.
+Inclusive design is innovation that lasts.

 My mom bought a printer to print a photo of her grandson, and it was so unusable she threw it against the wall.
 That moment sparked my obsession with better design.
 (My Mom’s Printer Case Story)